dlanza1/ExDeMon/README.md

 This equation can have or not variables, these variables represent incoming metrics.
 So, values from several metrics can be aggregated in order to compute the value for the new metric.

-Metrics can be grouped by (e.g. machine) in order to apply the equation to a set of metrics.
+Metrics can be grouped by (e.g. cluster) in order to apply the equation to a set of metrics.

 Some possibilities of defined metrics could be:
 - Multiply all metrics by 10: value * 100